HOW TRADES ARE CALCULATED in traders diaries

 Example of a trade and a closed position

-As stated above, the diary and CScalp show trades and closed positions differently.
-The diary shows the final trade, CScalp shows all closed positions.
+As stated above, the Diary and CScalp show trades and closed positions differently.
+The Diary shows the final trade, CScalp shows all closed positions.

 Example: A trader bought 4000 lots on a SHIBAUSDT coin.
 After that he executed four deals of 1000 lots to sell.
-In the CScalp "All" tab and in the diary in the "Reports" tab we will see all our deals (five deals - one for buying and four for selling).
+In the CScalp "All" tab and in the Diary in the "Reports" tab we will see all our deals (five deals - one for buying and four for selling).

 trader's diary, free trader's diary, trade accounting, deal, trade